cedalo/streamsheets-documentation/source/tutorials/uielements.rst

 |
 | |TAM|
 | *Now you can use the cell of the TIMEAGGREGATE() function to display the raw data chart and the reference cell for the aggregation.*

+To create a chart with more then one data series just use multiple TIMEAGGREGATE() or TIMEQUERY() functions as the soure range.

         .. note::
                 #LIMIT appears, when the set limit of stored key value pairs is reached.
 This is not necessarily a problem, it only means that old stores will be overwritten by newer ones.